Online Schools in Missouri

 Hybrid and Online Degrees in Missouri Make Education Accessible

-Higher education students in Missouri can have their pick of postsecondary institutions to choose from, including professional and technical schools, as well as universities offering undergraduate and graduate degrees.
+Higher education students in Missouri can have their pick of postsecondary institutions to choose from, including professional and technical schools, as well as universities offering undergraduate and graduate degrees, and plenty of community colleges.
 The Missouri Department of Higher Education (dhe.mo.gov) provides a list of more than 200 higher education institutions in the state, but most are located in or around Missouri's three largest urban centers -- Kansas City, Springfield and St. Louis.

 For residents of the state's more rural areas, like the sparsely-populated Northwest region or border areas far from major cities, attending a brick-and-mortar college may present a difficult geographic challenge.
 Adult learners may also find that the demands of work and family make it problematic to attend a full-time, on-campus program.
 Fortunately, Missouri online colleges can help students overcome the most common barriers to success, offering a wide variety of online and hybrid degree programs that often offer flexible scheduling and little to no time required on campus.

 Online Schools in Missouri Meet Growing Industry Needs